utdata/icj-class/sass/sass-03.md

 ### Content link colors

-For the content, I want hrefs to _have_ and underline, and that the color of the links be something other than the default color, and one that makes sense given the primary color you use.
+For the content, I want hrefs to _have_ the underline, and that the color of the links be something other than the browser default blue/purple color.
+Choose a color that makes sense given the primary color you use (which might be your secondary color).

 ### Set bullet style for shows